 The Iowa State University College of Veterinary Medicine (ISU CVM) and the University of Nebraska-Lincoln Institute of Agriculture and Natural Resources (UNL IANR) have established the ISU-UNL Professional Program in Veterinary Medicine (ISU-UNL PPVM).
 Under this program, 26 Nebraska resident students who are admitted to ISU will enroll and complete the first two years of the veterinary curriculum at UNL and the last two years at ISU.
 The 26 Nebraska resident students will pay ISU resident veterinary tuition for all four years of enrollment with the tuition for the first two years paid to UNL and for the last two years to ISU.
 Only verified Nebraska residents are eligible for admission to the Professional Program in Veterinary Medicine.

 Students apply to the Professional Program in Veterinary Medicine through the Veterinary Medical College Application Service (VMCAS) using the ISU school code.
 The application includes transcripts, personal information, essays and reference letters.
-Applicants are also required to take the Graduate Record Examination (GRE) and report scores as part of their application.
 All applicants must submit a Nebraska Resident Certification form to the UNL Office of Undergraduate Admissions.

-After applications are confirmed to meet the minimum requirements, academic scores are calculated.
-Applications are printed and provided to all admission committee members.
-Each admission committee member rates the applicant for characteristics such as: experience, work history, leadership and community experience and communication skills.
+At this point the applications are printed and provided to all PPVM Admission Committee members.
+Each PPVM Admission Committee member rates the applicant for characteristics such as: experience, work history, leadership and community experience and communication skills.
 Reference letters are also reviewed in this phase.
 The reviewer also indicates (yes/no) if they would like to interview this individual.

-When all admission committee members have completed their review, average scores are calculated as well as the number of 'yes' interview votes.
+When all PPVM Admission Committee members have completed their review, average scores are calculated as well as the number of 'yes' interview votes.
 Usually applicants with three or more 'yes' votes will be interviewed; however this process allows discussion of those who get fewer votes.
-Once the admission committee agrees on the list of interviewees, the interviews are scheduled.
+Once the PPVM Admission committee agrees on the list of interviewees, the interviews are scheduled.

 Upon completion of interviews, the academic, application file and interview scores are compiled into a ranked list.
-This is shared with the admission committee shortly after interviews.
-The admission committee then discussed the rank and determines who should be offered a seat in the incoming class.
-Three to five days pass before the list is 'final' so that admission committee members can be sure of the rank.
+This is shared with the PPVM Admission Committee shortly after interviews.
+The PPVM Admission Committee then discusses the ranked list and determines who should be offered a seat in the incoming class.
+Three to five days pass before the list is 'final' so that the final decisions can be reviewed and approved by the UNL Dean of the College of Agricultural Sciences and Natural Resources and the Dean of the ISU College of Veterinary Medicine.

 Calculations: (Subject to change without notice by Admissions Committee review)